-dj.wilson@auckland.ac.nz

-Conjoints and Exchange: Dr Minh Kieu minh.kieu@auckland.ac.nz
+lucas.hogan@auckland.ac.nz

+Parts III/IV and IV: Dr Gary Raftery

+g.raftery@auckland.ac.nz

 Our newest specialisation responds to the increasing demand for professionals who can tackle the complex structural and geotechnical nuances of civil engineering.
 Structural Engineering is specially relevant to New Zealand's unique seismic setting.
 Our curriculum aligns with international best practice, reflects expectations of key processional bodies and focuses on the theoretical foundations needed by structural engineers.
 This ensures that your BE(Hons) in Structural Engineering from the University of Auckland will be comparable to a tertiary programme in this specialisation offered by leading institutions worldwide.